chef/automate/components/docs-chef-io/content/automate/ha_node_bootstraping.md

 {{% automate/ha-warn %}}
 {{< /warning >}}

 A node is any physical, virtual, or cloud device configured and maintained by an instance of Chef Infra Client.
-Bootstrapping installs Chef Infra Client on a target system so it can run as a client and sets the node up to communicate with a Chef Infra Server.
+Bootstrapping installs Chef Infra Client on a target system, so it can run as a client and sets the node up to communicate with a Chef Infra Server.

 To bootstrap a node, run `knife bootstrap` in the workstation.